Hyper-doped silicon nanoantennas and metasurfaces for tunable infrared plasmonics: Abstract

 \section{Abstract}

-We present the experimental realization of ordered arrays of hyper-doped silicon nanodisks, which exhibit a localized surface plasmon resonance.
-The plasmon is widely tunable in a spectral window between 2 and 5 $\mu$m by adjusting the free carrier concentration between 10$^{20}$ and 10$^{21}$ cm$^{-3}$.
-We show that strong infrared light absorption can be achieved with all-silicon plasmonic metasurfaces employing nano-structures with dimensions as low as 100\,nm in diameter and 23 nm in height.
+\textbf{Abstract.--- } We present the experimental realization of ordered arrays of hyper-doped silicon nanodisks, which exhibit a localized surface plasmon resonance.
+The plasmon is widely tunable in a spectral window between 2 and 5~$\mu$m by adjusting the free carrier concentration between 10$^{20}$ and 10$^{21}$~cm$^{-3}$.
+We show that strong infrared light absorption can be achieved with all-silicon plasmonic metasurfaces employing nano-structures with dimensions as low as 100~nm in diameter and 23~nm in height.
 Our numerical simulations show an excellent agreement with the experimental data and provide physical insights on the impact of the nanostructure shape as well as of near-field effects on the optical properties of the metasurface.
 Our results open highly promising perspectives for integrated all-silicon-based plasmonic devices for instance for chemical or biological sensing or for thermal imaging.

-Common methods to enhance optical absorption and scattering, and to localize light at subwavelength dimensions are based on either plasmonic \cite{maier_local_2003} or high refractive index dielectric nanoantennas \cite{kuznetsov_optically_2016} or metasurfaces \cite{genevet_recent_2017}.
-Semiconductor nanostructures tend to receive a growing interest due to their low losses in the visible spectrum \cite{kuznetsov_optically_2016,boltasseva_low-loss_2011} and their direct compatibility with large-scale fabrication techniques from microelectronics.
-In the mid-infrared (MIR), in particular at wavelengths from 2 to 15~$\mu$m, region of interest for chemical, biological sensing and for thermal imaging \cite{tittl_switchable_2015, tittl_imaging-based_2018, fernandez-hurtado_enhancing_2017}, noble metals are limited due to their very high free electron concentration (about 10$^{23}$ cm$^{-3}$).
-In this wavelength range, high index dielectric nanoantennas become also less interesting, as the nanostructure dimensions required for optical Mie resonances in the MIR are huge (micron size), thus unsuitable for applications such as high resolution infrared detectors requiring a high density of small size pixels.
+Common methods to enhance optical absorption and scattering, and to localize light at subwavelength dimensions are based on either plasmonic \cite{maier_local_2003} or high refractive index dielectric nanoantennas \cite{kuznetsov_optically_2016} or metasurfaces \cite{genevet_recent_2017}.\\ In the visible spectrum, semiconductor nanostructures tend to receive a growing interest and compete nanostructures of noble metals, thanks to their low losses \cite{kuznetsov_optically_2016,boltasseva_low-loss_2011} and their direct compatibility with large-scale fabrication techniques from microelectronics.\\ In the mid-infrared (MIR), in particular at wavelengths ranging from 2 to 15~$\mu$m, region of interest for chemical or biological sensing and for thermal imaging \cite{tittl_switchable_2015, tittl_imaging-based_2018, fernandez-hurtado_enhancing_2017, bareza_mid-infrared_2020}, those approaches have limitations.
+For noble metals, it is difficult to support localized surface plasmon resonance (LSPR) in the MIR spectrum, because of their very high free electron concentration (about 10$^{23}$~cm$^{-3}$) \cite{luther_localized_2011}, or their behavior close to a perfect conductor. \cite{law_towards_2013} For high index dielectric nanoantennas, the nanostructure dimensions required to send the optical Mie resonances in the MIR are huge (micron size), thus unsuitable for applications such as high resolution infrared detectors requiring a high density of small size pixels.